Alfreton

-Alfreton (/ˈælfrᵻtən/ AL-frih-tən or locally /ˈɒlfrᵻtən/ OL-frih-tən) is a town and civil parish in the Amber Valley district of Derbyshire, England.
+Alfreton (/ˈɒlfrᵻtən/ OL-frih-tən or /ˈælfrᵻtən/ AL-frih-tən) is a town and civil parish in the Amber Valley district of Derbyshire, England.
 The town was formerly a Norman Manor and later an Urban District.
-The population of the Alfreton parish was 8,799 at the 2021 Census.
+The population of the Alfreton parish was 8,799 at the 2021 census.
 The villages of Ironville, Riddings, Somercotes and Swanwick were historically part of the Manor and Urban District, and the population including these was 24,476 in 2001.

 History

-Alfreton is said to have been founded by King Alfred and to have derived its name from him.
-The placename appears in different forms throughout the ages, such as 'Elstretune' in Domesday, but the earliest record appears to occur in CE1004 in the will of Wulfric Spott, the founder of Burton Abbey.
+Alfreton is said to have been founded by Alfred the Great (King Alfred) and to have derived its name from him.
+The placename appears in different forms throughout the ages, such as 'Elstretune' in the Domesday Book (1086), but the earliest record appears to occur in 1004AD in the will of Wulfric Spot, the founder of Burton Abbey.
 Amongst his bequests was 'Aelfredingtune', or 'Alfred's farmstead', which is believed to relate to Alfreton.
 However, there is no evidence that this Alfred was the aforementioned king.

-To the southwest near Pentrich was a Roman fortlet on the major road known as Ryknield Street.
+To the southwest near Pentrich was a Roman fortlet on the major road known as Icknield Street.
 Another Roman road known as Lilley Street ran from there to the southern end of Alfreton, suggesting that settlement in the area predated the time of King Alfred by several centuries.

 The initial settlement was centred at the top of the modern King Street hill, where the original market place developed.
 On the hilltop there was also an ancient meeting hall (the 'Moot Hall') until 1914, and several inns became established over the centuries, some of which survive today.
 To the west was a manor house, and the nearby Church of St. Martin, parts of which date back to 1200.
 The manor of Alfreton spread over lands to the south and east, including the parishes of Somercotes, Swanwick, Riddings, and Ironville.
 The first Lord of the Manor was Earl Roger de Busli, who delegated the position to Baron Ralf Ingram.
 The position was passed down variously through heredity, gift, and sale over the centuries up until William Palmer-Morewood, the last Lord of Alfreton, who died in 1957.

-The economy during the medieval period centred on agriculture.
+The economy during the Middle Ages centred on agriculture.
 However, the presence of readily accessible and extensive deposits of coal and ironstone in the area meant that mining and iron-working grew in importance.
 In some parts of the manor, coal seams were so close to the surface they were often ploughed up, and numerous small workings developed.
 Pits developed throughout the Manor, with those in Swanwick and Alfreton being the most productive.
 Alfreton colliery was sited to the northeast of the town.
 Ropemaking was allied to this industry, and the locality became famous for the quality of its ropes.
 In the 18th century Alfreton was the chief coal mining centre in Derbyshire, and the third-largest town in the county.
 The pits closed in the late 1960s and their sites have been reclaimed for other development.